BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !battle(["Sirius", :Sirius, 2], "Dragon's Den")

-Our final fight with this guy is a toughie, but nothing you can't handle by now.
-His leads employ tried-and-true double strategies in Intimidate + Lightning Rod Discharge, which can spread paralysis and prevent you from easily Earthquaking them.
-Tyrantrum makes amazing use of the field - as one Dragon Dance will boost it to +2, making it able to OHKO most of your Pokémon with ease.
-However, with good doubles strategies and/or a bit of Dragon move spam, you can surely defeat Paul from accounting.
+Our final fight with this guy is a toughie.
+His leads employ double strategies like Intimidate + Lightning Rod + Discharge.
+Notably his Tyrantrum makes amazing use of the field - one Dragon Dance will boost it to +2, making it able to OHKO most of your Pokémon with ease.
+However, with good doubles strategies and/or a bit of Dragon move spam, you can surely defeat Paul Clark from accounting.

 After winning, you'll be free to explore this room.
 Make sure you grab the 3 *Ruby Stars* before leaving, as we'll need those.
 Oh, and get the hidden *Big Nugget* too.
-Take the warp point back to the hub!
+Take the warp point back to the central gem room!

 ### The Sapphire Chamber

 Use one of the three conveniently placed Light Shards if you want, and make your way to the Sapphire room in the top left.
-Pick up the hidden *Max Ether* and proceed.
+Pick up the hidden *Max Ether* and proceed into the door at the top.

 !enc(804, nil, nil, "Victory Road (Sapphire B4F & B5F)")

 In this room, we have to use Blue Crystals to open up spots on the ice for navigation.
-There's a crystal to the left: use it to make a path across the ice, then cross and climb up.
+There's a crystal to the left: use it to make a path across the ice, then cross (L D L) and climb up.

+!img("vr_sapphire_1.png")

 Grab the hidden *Magical Seed* then enter the next ice puzzle.
-You'll need to first make your way to the very bottom of the ice, climb up, and activate the crystal.
+You'll need to first make your way to the very bottom of the ice (L D R U R D R U L D L D), climb up, and activate the crystal.
 Before proceeding, there is a sneaky rock climb path on the right side here leading to a spirit.

 !battle(["Josh", :SPIRITM, 0], "Big Top Arena")

-Anyways, back down on the puzzle, we can now reach the top middle to activate another crystal.
-This lets you get to the top left and escape.
+Anyways, back down on the puzzle, we can now reach the top middle to activate another crystal (R U R D L U).
+This lets you get to the top left and escape (D L D R D L U L).

 Head right, picking up the hidden *Blue Shard*.
 This next ice sheet is massive, so here's a step by step guide for this part:

+!img("vr_sapphire_2.png")

-- L U L D R D R U L, activate the crystal at the top of the hill, then climb back down.
+- L U L D R D R U L, activate the crystal (1) at the top of the hill, then climb back down.
-- R D L U L U2 L U L U L D R U L U L D L, activate crystal.
+- R D L U L U2 L U L U L D R U L U L D L, activate crystal (2).
-- D R U R D, activate crystal.
+- D R U R D, activate crystal (3).
-- Make your way back to the starting tile, U L D L U R U L U R D L U R, activate crystal.
+- U R D L U R U R D R D R D R D R (now at the starting tile) U L D L U R U L U R D L U R, activate crystal (4).
-- Make your way back to the starting tile, U L D L U L U L U L D, activate crystal.
+- L D R U L U L D R D L U R U R D R D R D R D R (now at the starting tile) U L D L U L U L U L D, activate crystal (5).
 - R D L2 U L U R D L D R U R, climb up.
 Grab the hidden *Guard Spec*.

 Head into the next room when you're ready.